Shiro126/nokia-recruitment/googletest-master/googlemock/docs/cook_book.md

 };
 ```

-Your code should talk to `FileInterface` to open a file.
+Your code should talk to `FileInterface` to loaded a file.
 Now it's easy to mock
 out the function.

 This may seem like a lot of hassle, but in practice you often have multiple